 - In the 1st quarter of 2020, we delivered the fully leased eight story, 301,000 square foot office building at Santana Row. - The first phase of construction on the 12 acres of land that we control across from Santana Row includes an eight story 376,000 square foot office building, with over 1,700 parking spaces.
-The building is expected to cost between \$250 million and \$270 million with openings beginning in 2022. - Phase III of Assembly Row includes 277,000 square feet of office space (of which, 150,000 square feet is pre-leased), 56,000 square feet of retail space, 500 residential units, and over 800 additional parking spaces.
-The expected costs for Phase III are between \$465 million and \$485 million and is projected to open beginning in 2021. - At Pike & Rose, we are continuing construction on a 212,000 square foot office building (which includes 4,000 square feet of ground floor retail space), and will include over 600 additional parking spaces.
-The building is expected to cost between \$128 million and \$135 million and will begin to open later in 2020. - Throughout the portfolio, we currently have redevelopment projects underway with a projected total cost of approximately \$318 million that we expect to stabilize over the next several years.
+The building is expected to cost between \$250 million and \$270 million with openings beginning in 2022 - Phase III of Assembly Row includes 277,000 square feet of office space (of which, 150,000 square feet is pre-leased), 56,000 square feet of retail space, 500 residential units, and over 800 additional parking spaces.
+The expected costs for Phase III are between \$465 million and \$485 million and is projected to open beginning in 2021. - At Pike & Rose, we have continued construction on a 212,000 square foot office building (which includes 4,000 square feet of ground floor retail space), and includes over 600 additional parking spaces.
+The building is expected to cost between \$128 million and \$135 million.
+At September 30, 2020, approximately 61,000 square feet of office space has been delivered, of which approximately 45,000 square feet is our new corporate headquarters. - Throughout the portfolio, we currently have redevelopment projects underway with a projected total cost of approximately \$312 million that we expect to stabilize over the next several years.